khiz-k/pseudo-clones/README.md

 Youtube (search and play videos): I took this off live because the API requests costs too much.
 To run it do the following: clone repo, enter youtube v2 folder, get your own youtube data api key and place into app.js (info in readme.md of folder) then finally run following commands in order -> npm i, npm build, npm install -g serve, serve -s build

 Netflix Mobile (only UI): have flutter and android sdk installed w/an emulator (best is pixel) then get your flutter packages and flutter run.

+MERN TikTok (pause/play, snap functionality, IDENTICAL ui): need to configure your own mongodb backend or you can use it in conjunction with a firebase database, either config is pretty easy to setup.
+The reason this isn't deployed is because tiktok has permission issues where it disallows its' videos from being shared on other sites after certain periods of time.
+As a result, I didn't want to have to delete database docs every day and add new ones too if needed.

 ~~Reddit (login and CRUD): khiz-reddit.herokuapp.com~~ (needs some backend reconfig because account verification is currently a security risk live, but you can still run it locally).